woaproject/poa-scripts-moc/README.md

-# Scripts for Master of Ceremony
+# WOA Scripts for Master of Ceremony

 ## generateInitialKey